home-assistant/core/.github/ISSUE_TEMPLATE/BUG_REPORT.md

 ## The problem
 <!--
   Describe the issue you are experiencing here to communicate to the maintainers.
-Tell us what you were trying to do and what happened instead.
+Tell us what you were trying to do and what happened.
 -->